dinuxbg/gnupru/README.md

 The release is ready for cautious usage.
 A simulator is used to execute the GCC C regression test suite.
 Results for this release are:

-	# of expected passes		91682
+	# of expected passes		97496
-	# of unexpected failures	90
+	# of unexpected failures	213
-	# of unexpected successes	2
+	# of unexpected successes	3
-	# of expected failures		219
+	# of expected failures		360
+	# of unresolved testcases	6
-	# of unsupported tests		2916
+	# of unsupported tests		3023

 Results from the GCC ABI test suite:

-	# of expected passes		686
+	# of expected passes            690
-	# of unexpected failures	7
+	# of unexpected failures        3
 	# of unresolved testcases       38
 	# of unsupported tests          18

 There are several examples to get started:
  * Assorted small examples: https://github.com/dinuxbg/pru-gcc-examples